soumen-pradhan/chip8-wasm/README.md

 The core logic of Chip-8 spec is implemented in Rust, compiled to WASM (WebAssembly).
 The compiled WASM module exposes its `display ram` and `set_key` functions.

 The exposed Display ram is then used as a texture for our `canvas` element.
 This allows us to use the WebGPU API and efficiently scale and draw the display.
+The exposed pointer is stable, since no rellocation happens.

 This decouples the emulator logic and render logic.